Recommendations

 • upright positions and keeping mobile may be beneficial (as they may reduce fetal heart rate abnormalities, episiotomy rates and improve her birthing experience).
 [2023]

-For a short explanation of why the committee made the 2023 recommendations, see the rationale and impact section on position for birth.
+For a short explanation of why the committee made the 2023 recommendations and how they might affect practice, see the rationale and impact section on position for birth.

 Full details of the evidence and the committee's discussion are in evidence review G: position for birth.